abu-bakrr/ProfitStoreSite/replit.md

 **Current Implementation**
 - File-based storage using JSON files (`public/data/stats.json`)
-- In-memory user storage via `MemStorage` class (temporary/demo)
+- All application data (statistics, testimonials, charts) stored in a single JSON file
-- No actual database currently connected
+- No database connection required
+- Read-only access via GET `/api/stats` endpoint

-**Schema Design (Drizzle ORM)**
+**Schema Design**
-- Drizzle ORM configured for PostgreSQL
-- Schema definitions in `shared/schema.ts`
-- Zod validation schemas for runtime type checking
+- Zod validation schemas in `shared/schema.ts` for runtime type checking
-- User table schema defined with username/password fields
 - Statistics data schema with nested objects for KPIs, charts, testimonials

-**Planned Database**
-- PostgreSQL configured via Drizzle Kit
-- Connection to Neon serverless database (`@neondatabase/serverless`)
-- Migration files stored in `./migrations` directory
-- Schema-first approach with TypeScript type inference

-### Authentication and Authorization

-**Current State**
-- No authentication implemented
+- No user authentication or authorization schemas
-- User schema and storage interfaces defined but not actively used
-- Password field present in schema (plaintext - would need hashing)
-- Session management library installed (`connect-pg-simple`) but not configured

-**Admin Access**
-- `/admin` route exists for content management
+**Content Management**
+- All content changes require manual editing of `stats.json` file
-- No authentication gate currently protecting the admin panel
+- No admin panel - content is managed directly through the JSON file
-- Direct access to statistics editing without authorization checks
+- Testimonials, statistics, and charts all configured in the data file

 ### External Dependencies